kbaseincubator/kbase-ds-widget-tool/docs/tasks.md

 ## `status`

-Prints information about the `ds-widget-tool`.
+Prints information about the `kbase-ds-widget-tool`.

 ## `clean`